circleci/circleci-docs/jekyll/_cci2/language-java-maven.md

 The configuration above is from a demo Java app, which you can access [here](https://github.com/CircleCI-Public/circleci-demo-java-spring).
 If you want to step through it yourself, you can fork the project on GitHub and download it to your machine.
-Go to the **Add Projects** page in CircleCI and click the **Build Project** button next to your project.
+Go to the **Projects** page in CircleCI and click the **Follow Project** button next to your forked project.
 Finally, delete everything in .circleci/config.yml.
 Nice!
 You just set up CircleCI for a Java app using Gradle and Spring.